Resources for Prospective Students

 Financial Support for Prospective Microbiology Students

+The Microbiology Graduate Program only offers financial support to PhD students.
+MS students are self-funded.
 Prospective Microbiology graduate students are encouraged to submit their applications by December 1.
-To be considered for financial assistance for your graduate training, your application must be completed by January 5.
-The Microbiology Admissions Committee recommends student applicants for the competitive fellowships, tuition grants, and fee grants that are supported by the UC Riverside Graduate Division.
+To be considered for financial assistance for your graduate training, your PhD application must be completed by January 5.
+The Microbiology Admissions Committee recommends student PhD applicants for the competitive fellowships, tuition grants, and fee grants that are supported by the UC Riverside Graduate Division.

-Microbiology graduate students are supported in part by fellowships and grants from the UC Riverside Graduate Division.
-In addition, financial assistance for Microbiology students also includes appointments as teaching assistants or graduate student researchers.
+Microbiology PhD graduate students are supported in part by fellowships and grants from the UC Riverside Graduate Division.
+In addition, financial assistance for PhD Microbiology students also includes appointments as teaching assistants or graduate student researchers.
 Most often, the Microbiology Program, Graduate Division, and a Microbiology faculty mentor will partner their funds to offer incoming students multi-year financial packages.
 The costs of graduate education and specifics about many aspects of financial aid can be found at the UC Riverside Graduate Division web site on Financial Support.
+The MS graduate program is completely self-funded.

 Students are encouraged to take independent steps to find alternative sources of funding.
 Domestic students can find information about alternative funding sources through the UC Riverside Graduate Division.
 Many of the competitive national fellowships must be submitted during the first few months of graduate school.
 Please plan ahead.
 Acquiring a competitive national fellowship is a real sign of achievement.